-If you believe that any information we are holding about you is incorrect or incomplete, please write to the Head of Legal Services at the University or email firstname.lastname@example.org as soon as possible.
+If you believe that any information we are holding about you is incorrect or incomplete, please write to the Legal Services Governance & Risk Senior Officer at firstname.lastname@example.org as soon as possible.
 We will promptly correct any information found to be incorrect.

 In certain circumstances, you have the right to ask for the information we hold about you to be deleted.
-To do this, please contact the Head of Legal Services email@example.com
+To do this, please contact the Legal Services Governance & Risk Senior Officer at email@example.com.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.